gram-blogposts/gram-blogposts.github.io/_pages/about.md

 ---

 ### GRAM Workshop @ ICML 2024
-**Follow us on X [@GRaM_org_](https://x.com/GRaM_org_), we will be live tweeting keynote talks!
-Our schedule is on the [ICML page](https://icml.cc/virtual/2024/workshop/29975)**

-The Geometric-Grounded Representation Learning and Generative Modelling [GRaM](https://gram-workshop.github.io/) workshop aims to provide a platform that fosters learning, collaboration, and the advancement of the geometry-grounded methods in machine learning.
-It includes three tracks: a proceedings track used to publish original research, a tutorial track in the form of a Google Collab, and a blogpost track.
-In this track, we intend to encourage transparent discussions and opinions in the field, and make the science more accessible.
+The Geometric-Grounded Representation Learning and Generative Modelling [GRaM](https://gram-workshop.github.io/) workshop aims to provide a platform that fosters learning, collaboration, and the advancement of the geometry-grounded methods in machine learning. **In this Blogpost-Tutorial track**, we intend to encourage transparent discussions and opinions in the field, and make geometric machine learning more accessible.

+This blogpost track is directly inspired by the amazing [ICLR blogpost track](https://iclr-blogposts.github.io/). :heart:

 We are pleased to announce the **blogposts and tutorials accepted** at our workshop!

-**Congratulations to all the authors!
-Come and chat with them at our [poster sessions](https://icml.cc/virtual/2024/workshop/29975). :-)**

 ### Accepted Blogposts:
 * [Do Transformers Really Perform Bad for Graph Representation?]({% post_url 2024-06-30-graphormer %})